 3. Plan for test priority

 Another way to empower CI testing is to better arrange the tests.
 Prioritize which test should go first.
-For example, you can arrange some smaller and quicker tests (e.g. unit test) at early stage.
+For example, you can arrange some smaller and quicker tests (i.e., unit test) at the early stage.

-Version control (or source control) is one of the must-have technique in CI/CD.
-Developers should separate build artifacts by versioning in order to differentiate different versions as well as to track changes.
+Version control (or source control) is one of the must-have techniques in CI/CD.
+Developers should separate build artifacts by versioning in order to differentiate different versions as well as track changes.
 Otherwise it would be painful if you mistakenly overwrite the document and cannot go back again.

 5. Isolate your CI/CD pipeline for security

 You definitely don’t want your codebase and internal data being exposed to the public.
 Since CI/CD has full access to your codebase and credentials, it is recommended to isolate your CI/CD pipeline and limit to private access in secure networks.